pgoduma/web-ui-developer-puzzle/CODE_REVIEW.md

   - Actions names could be given in a better way ex: AddToReadingListSuccessAction etc

+  - In reading-list.reducer.ts the right actions should be 'confirmedAddToReadingList' and 'confirmedRemoveFromReadingList' instead of 'addToReadingList' and 'removeFromReadingList'.

   - A presentational and container components can be used for book display in book-search and reading-list components.

   - In reading-list.component.scss, the css can be nested for better readability.
 Right now they are separate without leveraging the use of scss.